What is Jenkem?

 Social media may have made one of history’s greatest hoaxes believable.
 There is no way to be certain if anyone ever used jenkem.
 There is a drug treatment center located in Arizona claiming to have already treated two individuals for jenkem.

-You need to consider the information released about jenkem since the 1990’s.
+You need to consider the information released about this inhalant since the 1990’s.
 This includes the immediate symptoms and signs of the drug including lower respiratory drive, decreased heart rate and lower blood pressure.
 When you take these symptoms into consideration, jenkem has hallucinogenic properties extremely dangerous for a healthy life.
 If you see these symptoms in your teenager, it is an incredibly important warning you need to confront immediately.
 Jenkem needs to be avoided.

 The long term effects of the drug are believed to be a lot worse for the human body than the temporary effects.
 The long term impact includes brain damage, leukemia, stroke, and destruction of bone marrow.
 If you believe your teenager might be using jenkem, there are signs you can look for including a nervous breakdown, dilated pupils, and jitteriness.
 If your child needs drug rehab, do not wait.
 Contact a rehab center as soon as possible.